Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

-More in general, we should consider the generic number of drawers $N =2^{n}$, where $n$ is the number of digits (bits) in the drawer number.
-Note that, in the variant provided by Long $\left [19\right ]$, Grover algorithm gives the solution with certainty for any value of $N$.
+More in general, we should consider the generic number of drawers $N =2^{n}$, where $n$ is the number of binary digits (bits) in the drawer number.
+Also note that, in the variant provided by Long $\left [23\right ]$, Grover algorithm gives the solution with certainty for any value of $N$.
 Everything we said for the four drawers still holds.

-Evenly sharing between the two measurements the selection of the $n$ bits that specify the number of the drawer with the ball means ascribing to the final measurement the selection of $n/2$ bits.
+In order that the initial and final measurements evenly contribute to the selection of the pair of measurement outcomes, it suffices to evenly share between the two measurements the selection of the $n$ bits that specify the number of the drawer with the ball.
+This means ascribing to the final measurement the selection of $n/2$ bits.
 Since Alice knows these bits in advance, the reduced problem is locating the ball in $2^{n/2}$ drawers.
 It can be solved logically (classically) with $\ensuremath{\operatorname*{O}} \left (2^{n/2}\right )$ queries.
-This is therefore also the number of queries needed to solve the original Grover's problem in an optimal quantum way.

 Summarizing, the time-symmetrization formalism foresees that the number of queries needed to solve Grover's problem in an optimal quantum way is that needed to solve the corresponding reduced problem in an optimal logical (classical) way, namely $\ensuremath{\operatorname*{O}} \left (2^{n/2}\right )$ queries.
 Also in the quantum case we must make reference to an optimal quantum algorithm since a non optimal one could take any higher number of queries.
-That Grover's problem can be solved quantumly with any number of queries above that required by the optimal Grover/Long algorithm has been shown in $\left [19 ,20\right ]$.
+That Grover's problem can be solved quantumly with any number of queries above that required by the optimal Grover/Long algorithm has been shown in $\left [23 ,24\right ]$.

-All the above is in agreement with the fact that Grover algorithm (more precisely Grover/Long algorithm) is demonstrably optimal $\left [19 -21\right ]$ and employs $\ensuremath{\operatorname*{O}} \left (2^{n/2}\right )$ queries $\left [18\right ]$.
+All the above is in agreement with the fact that Grover algorithm (more precisely Grover/Long algorithm) is demonstrably optimal $\left [ 23 -25\right ]$ and employs $\ensuremath{\operatorname*{O}} \left (2^{n/2}\right )$ queries $\left [5\right ]$.

-Let us eventually note that the present interpretation of the quantum speedup ascribes it in the first place to a temporal form of nonlocality, namely to the fact that the final measurement changes back in time the initial state of knowledge of the problem-setting (and the consequent solution) on the part of Alice.
+Let us eventually note that the present explanation of the quantum speedup ascribes it to a quantum causal loop: the final measurement of the solution changes back in time the initial state of knowledge of the solution on the part of Alice and this in turn allows Alice to produce the solution with fewer oracle queries, what closes the loop.